filasik/enderlink/README.md

 - **Multitenancy:**
   Ability to register multiple projects into one hosted instance of EnderLink.

+- **Voting Sites:**
+  Add and manage voting sites to boost server popularity.
 ---

 ## Planned Features

+- **Discord Live Link:**
+  Creates a channel on you Discord server, that onclick directly opens EnderLink instance.

 - **User Management:**
   Manage user profiles, authentication, and permissions.